You are currently viewing Understanding the Legal Process of PLC Registration in Chennai

 Every year, the board should hold at least two meetings.

-Annual general meeting (AGM): There should be two AGMs every year, separated by 15 months.
+Annual General Meeting (AGM): There should be two AGMs yearly, separated by 15 months.

 A statutory auditor is required to audit the accounts.